isomerpages/nlb-learning/_wellness/Adults & Seniors/Evergreen Resources.md

 <h5 id="mentalhealth-link"><a href="https://go.gov.sg/wr-aicmh" target="_blank"><b> Mental Health e-Learning</b></a></h5>

 <p>Want to learn more about dementia or mental health conditions and know where to seek help?
 Visit this link for e-learning modules dementia or mental health awareness developed by The Agency for Integrated Care (AIC).</p>

+<h5 id="phgrands-link"><a href="https://go.gov.sg/ph-grands-nlb" target="_blank"><b>Parent Hub: Grandparents – Resources</b></a></h5>

+<p>Grandmas and grandpas, you play a big role your grandchildren’s growth and development.
+Want to find out more on how you can guide them to consume a balanced diet, adopt healthy eating habits, and manage their screentime better?
+Check out go.gov.sg/ph-grands-nlb for useful resources by Health Promotion Board, to support your little ones’ development.
+What’s more, you can take quizzes at the end of the infographics to pick up more insights on how to raise healthier grandchildren.</p>